-Annual Cash Incentive Compensation.
-We use cash incentive compensation to motivate our executive officers, including our Named Executive Officers, to achieve our annual financial and operational objectives, while making progress towards our longer-term strategic and growth goals.
+We use cash incentive compensation to motivate our executive officers, including our NEOs, to achieve our annual financial and operational objectives, while making progress towards our longer-term strategic and growth goals.
 Typically, near the beginning of each fiscal year, our compensation committee adopts an incentive compensation plan for that fiscal year, which identifies the plan participants and establishes the target cash incentive opportunity for each participant, the performance measures to be used to determine whether to make payouts for the fiscal year and the associated target levels for each measure, and the potential payouts based on actual performance for the fiscal year.
 Typically, cash incentive payouts have been determined after the end of the applicable performance period based on our performance against one or more financial and operational performance objectives for the performance period as set forth in our annual operating plan.

-Fiscal 2015 Incentive Compensation Plan.
-In November 2014, our compensation committee adopted and approved a sub-plan under our omnibus Employee Incentive Compensation Plan for our fiscal year ended July 31, 2015 (the "Fiscal 2015 Incentive Compensation Plan").
-The Fiscal 2015 Incentive Compensation Plan provides for potential performance-based incentive payouts to all employees not paid commissions, including our

-Named Executive Officers.
-The Fiscal 2015 Incentive Compensation Plan provided opportunities for cash incentive compensation payouts based on our actual achievement of pre-established corporate financial objectives as set forth in our annual operating plan.
+Fiscal 2016 Incentive Compensation Plan.
+In November 2015, our compensation committee adopted and approved a sub-plan under our omnibus Employee Incentive Compensation Plan for fiscal 2016 (the "Fiscal 2016 Incentive Compensation Plan").
+The Fiscal 2016 Incentive Compensation Plan provides for potential performance-based incentive payouts to all employees not paid commissions, including our NEOs.
+The Fiscal 2016 Incentive Compensation Plan provided opportunities for cash incentive compensation payouts based on our actual achievement of pre-established corporate financial objectives as set forth in our annual operating plan.
 The target levels for the financial objectives in our annual operating plan were set at levels determined to be challenging and requiring substantial skill and effort on the part of senior management.
-The Fiscal 2015 Incentive Compensation Plan included quarterly performance periods with semi-annual payouts, including a potential accelerator paid at the end of the year.
+The Fiscal 2016 Incentive Compensation Plan included quarterly performance periods with semi-annual payouts, including a potential accelerator and discretionary over-performance pool payable at the end of the year.

-• Target Annual Incentive Compensation Opportunities.
-In November 2014, in connection with its review of our executive compensation program, our compensation committee approved adjustments to the target annual incentive compensation opportunities of our Named Executive Officers to be effective November 1, 2014, as set forth in the table below.
-Prior to the adjustment, the total cash compensation opportunity (i.e., base salary plus target annual incentive compensation opportunity) for each Named Executive Officer were generally at or below the 50th percentile for our compensation peer group with respect to total cash compensation.
-The cash compensation adjustments were generally intended so that each Named Executive Officer would be at or around the 60th percentile of our compensation peer group in terms of his target total cash compensation opportunity.
-Mr. Tomlinson's target annual incentive compensation opportunity reflected a significant increase because his previous target opportunity was on the low end of the compensation peer group.
-For clarity, the adjustments approved in November 2014 were effective as of the second quarter of fiscal 2015 and the target annual incentive compensation opportunities for the first quarter of fiscal 2015 were the same as those at the end of fiscal 2014.
-The target annual cash incentive compensation opportunities established under the Fiscal 2015 Incentive Compensation Plan for our Named Executive Officers were:
+Target Annual Incentive Compensation Opportunities.
+In November 2015, in connection with its review of our fiscal 2016 executive compensation program, our compensation committee approved adjustments to the target annual incentive compensation opportunities of our NEOs to be effective November 1, 2015, as set forth in the table below.
+For our NEOs other than Mr. Anderson, the target incentive compensation opportunity as a percentage of base salary did not change, but the target incentive compensation opportunity increased because of the base salary increase.
+Prior to the adjustment, the total cash compensation opportunity (i.e., base salary plus target annual incentive compensation opportunity) for each NEO were generally at or below the 50th percentile for our compensation peer group with respect to total cash compensation.
+The cash compensation adjustments were generally intended so that each NEO would be at or around the 60th to the 75th percentile of our compensation peer group in terms of his target total cash compensation opportunity.
+For clarity, the adjustments approved in November 2015 were effective as of the second quarter of fiscal 2016 and the target annual incentive compensation opportunities for the first quarter of fiscal 2016 were the same as those at the end of fiscal 2015.
+The target annual cash incentive compensation opportunities established under the Fiscal 2016 Incentive Compensation Plan for our NEOs were:

-Named Executive Officer Target Annual Incentive Compensation Opportunity (as a % of base salary) at end of Fiscal 2014 Target Annual Incentive Compensation Opportunity (as a % of base salary) (effective as of 2nd quarter Fiscal 2015) Ta: Co riscal 2015 rget Annual Incentive mpensation pportunity
+Target Annual Incentive Compensation Opportunity (as a % of base salary) at end of Fiscal 2016 Target Annual Incentive Compensation

+Named Executive Officer Fiscal 2015 2nd quarter Fiscal 2016 Opportunity (\$)

-Mr. McLaughlin 100% 110% \$ 525,000
+Mr. McLaughlin 110% 110% 632,500

-Mr. Tomlinson 50% 60% \$ 208,125
+Mr. Tomlinson 60% 60% 236,250

-Mr. Zuk 50% 50% \$ 168,750
+Mr. Zuk 50% 50% 193,750

-Mr. Bonvanie 50% 50% \$ 146,875
+Mr. Bonvanie 50% 50% 168,750

-Mr. Anderson 61% 59% \$ 400,000
+Mr. Anderson 59% 60% 415,000